swcarpentry/python-novice-inflammation/pages/05-defensive.md

 ---
-layout: lesson
+layout: page
-root: ../..
+title: Programming with Python
+subtitle: Defensive Programming
+minutes: 30
 ---

-## Defensive Programming

 Our previous lessons have introduced the basic tools of programming: variables and lists, file I/O,